FAQ (21)

 How much does it cost?

 a.
 The actual cost for school age consultation and community outreach are primarily absorbed through volunteer efforts and the non- profit organization.
 However, your costs beyond free public recreation programs will depend on a sliding scale and what monies we can match to enroll your child in these selected opportunities.
-We will help you find an afterschool community activity for your child as well as make a contribution toward achieving his acceptance in the program if needed.
+We will help you find an afterschool community activity for your child as well as make a contribution toward achieving his acceptance in the program if needed. b.
+We would consider a natural scope and sequence to interventions.
+Before our limited funds are spent, we would hope the family could benefit from existing resources with us being considered as the last payee. |

 Do you take my insurance?